Extra Info about DIY Security Systems

 Farm Security: Security Alarms, Motion, Video & More!

 How to Keep Your Farm Secure Farming season is not just one season a year but all four seasons.
 As a security company, we know that your farm is not only your business/job but also your way of living.
 SPS Fire and Security can help you protect what you’ve worked so hard for through comprehensive farm security.
 We realize that your farmland most likely has a wide range of functions.
 These functions may involve horses, barns, crops, large farming equipment and more.
 That’s a lot to protect!
 As you provide for your family, there are a few security measures you should take.
 Tips for Farm Security Install fences and post “Do Not Trespass” signs on the fence.
 If you want to make your farmland harder for a thief to access, installing a fence is one security measure you can take.
 Once you have installed the fence, have a motion sensor alarm added.
 This alarm will go off if a thief tries to gain access to a certain area.
 If they gain access, they can only go so far before the alarm sounds.
 You may also want to consider having security cameras installed.
 By having these cameras installed, it will allow you gain access to video surveillance footage while at home and away.
 Install motion lighting.
 Your video surveillance camera footage will be able to show you proof when the lights go on and what made them trigger.
 Invest in a complete wireless security system.
 By having wireless security, you are providing yourself with the comfort of being able to maintain the security of farmland that is farther away from your home.
-When you have multiple structures on your property, you can secure each one.
+Securing Multiple Structures When you have multiple structures on your property, you can secure each one.
 If you only want authorized people entering the horse stable or a barn, you can invest in access control for those buildings.
 Another area that you may want to keep secure is the grain bin.
 Unfortunately, grain bins have a history of being the sites of trespasser accidents.
 Motion lights can be placed around these areas, as well as motion detectors so an alarm can be triggered.
 The idea of securing the grain bin area is to keep trespassers from climbing the ladder affixed to the outside of the bin.
 They could fall off the ladder or open the upper door and fall into the grain bin.
 A bin full of grain can be difficult, if not impossible, for someone to get out of, but falling to the bottom of an empty one almost always ends in tragedy.
-Contact A Rochester Security Alarm Company Protecting your farm isn’t always the easiest thing to do, but with SPS Fire & Security you can bet that we will do the best job we can to get you and your farmland all the right security alarms, sensors and more.
+Contact A Rochester Security Alarm Company to Enhance Your Farm Security Protecting your farm isn’t always the easiest thing to do, but with SPS Fire & Security you can bet that we will do the best job we can to get you and your farmland all the right security alarms, sensors and more.
 If you have any questions regarding any kind of security contact SPS Fire & Security at 585-770-0348 and we will get back to you ASAP.

 Motion Detectors and Motion Sensors The last thing any of us wants is for someone to be sneaking around outside or inside our homes or businesses.
-Believe it or not, a motion detector can have a snooping creep behind bars in no time.
+Believe it or not, motion detectors can have a snooping creep behind bars in no time.
 That’s pretty nice, isn’t it?
 Something as simple as motion sensors inside and outside your Rochester home or business can protect what is yours.
 Types of Motion Detectors There are different types of motion detection.
 There are alarms with motion detectors.
 They are a part of the system so that when someone infiltrates a door or window, the alarm system can be triggered and the authorities notified.
-There are also these types: Driveway motion detectors – If you get a lot of visitors, mounting a driveway motion detector will let you know when someone is in your driveway.
-Really, you can place this type of motion detector anywhere around your house.
-Many of these have a range of up to 400 feet.
-That type of range is good for someone who lives in a rural area.
-A shorter range can be used if you live close to a city street.
-When the detector is triggered, it sets off an alert inside the house.
-It can be a chime or even a light that comes on.
+There are also these types: Driveway motion detectors –If you get a lot of visitors, a driveway motion detector will let you know when someone arrives.
+You can actually place this type of motion detector almost anywhere around your house.
+Many of these detectors reach up to 400 feet, which is great if you live in a rural area.
+If you live closer to a city street, a shorter range works just fine.
+When the detector senses movement, it sets off an alert inside your house.
+This could be a chime or even a light that turns on.
 Motion activated flood lights – A motion activated flood light works the same way as a driveway alert.
 However, you don’t necessarily have to be notified when it is triggered.
 Instead, the flood light comes on and it shines on whatever has triggered it.
 If it is a burglar, they will most likely run away because they don’t want to be seen.
 If it is the neighbor’s dog, it probably won’t care.
-The barking motion detector – This can give a burglar a good jolt in the chest as their heart jumps out of it.
+Motion Detectors Come In Different Types The barking motion detector – This can give a burglar a good jolt in the chest as their heart jumps out of it.
 They step up on your doorstep and suddenly a dog starts barking at them.
 These motion sensors can be set to activate when there is motion in front of windows or doors.
 Some models can also be set to less threatening sounds, especially when you are home and expecting visitors.
 Security alarms – This is the type that is going to give a burglar a nice scare.
 If they dare try to enter a window or door, the motion detector is going to tell the alarm system, which is going to alert the authorities.
 The alarm sounding is usually enough to scare the burglar away.
 What is great is that the motion sensors can be wireless so they can be placed anywhere.
 How do Motion Sensors Work?
-They can be passive infrared, ultrasonic, microwave, tomographic, or the sensor types can be combined.
-Yes, there are some big words there.
-Passive infrared simply detects anything that is warm-blooded.
-So if you’re the lizard belonging to the boy across the street decides to come for a visit, it isn’t going to be detected.
-Friendly people, cats, dogs, rabbits, Bigfoot, your annoying cousin, and burglars are going to be detected.
-Ultrasonic listens for sounds like metal on metal or breaking glass.
-Passive sensors are extremely sensitive, but they can often cause false alarms.
-Active sensors emit ultrasonic waves.
-Because dogs, cats, and some species of fish can hear these frequencies, they can be disturbed.
-If you have never seen a disturbed fish, this is one way you could achieve that.
-Microwave sensors use microwave pulses and then measure the reflection of those pulses off of objects to tell whether or not they are in motion.
-It is possible for these sensors to detect things not in the target range.
-Tomographic uses radio waves and senses when those waves are disturbed.
-These are expensive, but extremely useful in warehouses, storage units, and other areas that need commercial grade security.
-Professionally Installed Motion Detectors To make sure motion detectors are facing the right direction, are in the best places for detecting intruders, and are the most effective, it is best to have them professionally installed.
-SPS Fire & Security has a wide range of options for you to keep your home and business safe, so call today at 585-770-0348 to find out how you can protect your space.
+Motion detectors keep an eye on your space, but they don’t all work the same way.
+You can find them with passive infrared, ultrasonic, microwave, or tomographic sensors.
+Sometimes, they even combine different types to do a better job.
+Passive Infrared (PIR) Passive infrared sensors simply find anything warm-blooded.
+So, if your neighbor’s pet lizard wanders over, it won’t trigger the alarm.
+However, these sensors will detect people, cats, dogs, rabbits, even Bigfoot, your annoying cousin, and burglars.
+Ultrasonic Ultrasonic detectors work in two ways.
+Some passively listen for sounds like breaking glass or metal scraping.
+While incredibly sensitive, these can sometimes cause false alarms.
+Other ultrasonic sensors actively send out ultrasonic waves.
+Be aware that dogs, cats, and even some fish can hear these sounds, which might bother them.
+If you’ve ever wanted to see a fish look confused, this could be your chance!
+Microwave Microwave sensors send out microwave pulses.
+Then, they measure how those pulses bounce off objects to see if anything is moving.
+Sometimes, these sensors can even detect things outside their intended area.
+Tomographic Finally, tomographic sensors use radio waves.
+They sense when something disturbs these waves.
+While expensive, these detectors are super helpful in places like warehouses, storage units, and other large areas that need tough, commercial security.
+Professionally Installed Motion Detectors For the best results, have professionals install your motion detectors.
+They’ll make sure the sensors face the right way and are in the best spots to catch intruders, making them super effective.
+SPS Fire & Security offers many options to keep your home or business safe.
+Call us today at 585-770-0348 to learn how we can help you protect your space.

-Video Surveillance Cameras in Schools
+Enhancing Security: Video Surveillance in Schools

-Rochester NY Motion Detectors 411
+Rochester NY Motion Detectors: Protect Now